 Given the province’s current and projected fiscal deficits, the Government of Alberta may want to consider the adoption of new sources of tax revenue.
 One consideration in adopting a land transfer tax in Alberta is its revenue potential.
 Of course, there are other considerations including the distribution of the burden of the tax by income group and by region and the effect of a land transfer tax on the volume of real estate transactions.
-We also provide an assessment of these impacts.
+We also provide an assessment of those impacts.

 Land title transactions in Alberta can be categorized into six types of transactions, but the relevant category for our study is the transfer of land, which represents over 97 percent of the total value and number of transfers.
 A cursory review of the data indicates that there were two anomalous years in terms of the value of land transfers.
 In 2010, the value land title transfers sky rocketed to $416.4 billion from $44.3 billion in 2009, before returning to $45.2 billion in 2011.
 Another anomaly occurred in 2016 when the value of land title transfers increased to $172.6 billion from $54.8 billion in 2015, before declining to the more normal level of $50.7 billion in 2017.
-We do not know the nature of the transactions that resulted in these extraordinary increases in the value of land title transfers in 2010 and 2016, but in both cases the dramatic increases in land transfers occurred in Calgary.
+We have not been able to determine the nature of the transactions that resulted in these extraordinary increases in the value of land title transfers in 2010 and 2016, but in both cases the dramatic increases occurred in Calgary.
 Given that such large transactions would either not be subject to a land title tax or would not have occurred if even a very modest land title tax had been in place in those years, we have omitted the value of land title transactions in those two years in Figure 7.

 Figure 7 Total Value of Transfers of Land in Alberta 2008 to 2017